tbdp-web/blog/_posts/2021-09-12-transgender.md

 * ["Don't Fix Us" by Alexis Purslante](https://blog.alexisdumas.org/2022/06/05/dont-fix-us.html) spends most of its length after the introduction primarily dealing with what gender is and how it is separate from biological sex
 * Various excellent resources regarding various trans topics can be found on [Julia Serano's blog](https://www.juliaserano.com/writings.html).
+* For understanding how defitinitions work, and that you don't need a definition with essential (necessary and sufficient) conditions in order to use and understand a word or category, and how that's often impossible anyway, and what the alternative is, I recommend checking out aphorism 65 and onward in [Wittgenstein's *Philosophical Investigations*](http://fs2.american.edu/dfagel/www/Class%20Readings/Wittgenstein/Philosophical%20Investigations%20(1st%20100).html#65)

 ## Functional similarities between transgender brains and the brains of the gender they identify with